fkmendes/SSE/validation/EXAMPLES.md

 ```

 ## Plotting all graphs in R (see examples_xml_plots.R)
+If you executed the previous steps (and ran BEAST), you will have produced

+examples/BiSSE_fixed_tree_SDSEP.log
+examples/BiSSE_fixed_tree_on_HiSSE_HSDSEP.log
+examples/HiSSE_fixed_tree_on_HiSSE_HSDSEP.log
+examples/ModelAveraging_fixed_tree_on_HiSSE_BSSVSSDSEP.log

-You can find all the code to plot the posterior distributions (of all parameters of all .xmls we produced in the steps above) in examples_xml_plots.R.
+You can find all the code to plot the posterior distributions and other graphs in examples_xml_plots.R.
 We will just call the script and let it do all the work.

 ```
+mkdir /path/to/SSE/validation/plots
-Rscript example_xml_plots.R /path/to/SSE/validation
+Rscript r_scripts/example_xml_plots.R /path/to/SSE/validation
 ```